zimicjs/zimic/README.md

 ---

+> [!NOTE]
+>
-> 🚧 This project is still experimental and is under active development!
-Check our
+> 🚧 This project is still experimental and under active development!
+>
-> [roadmap to v1](https://github.com/users/diego-aquino/projects/5/views/6).
-Contributors and ideas are welcome!
+> Check our [roadmap to v1](https://github.com/users/diego-aquino/projects/5/views/6).
+Contributors and ideas are
+> welcome!

 Zimic is a lightweight, TypeScript-first HTTP request mocking library, inspired by [Zod](https://github.com/colinhacks/zod)'s type inference and using [MSW](https://github.com/mswjs/msw) under the hood.